 - The homes in your area are increasing in value

-Whether you’re planning a major home remodel or just some small cosmetic repairs, renovating your property can offer several benefits:
+Whether you’re planning a major home remodel or simply some small cosmetic repairs, renovating your property can offer several benefits:

 - Added value.
-A well-planned renovation can add between 10-15% to the property’s original value — especially if you plan to hold on to the property for at least 5 years.
+A well-planned renovation can add between 10% to 15% to your property’s original value — especially if you plan to hold on to the property for at least five years.
 Speak to a real estate agent or get a house appraisal to get a feel for how much worth your renovation can add.

 - Boost sale price.
 A carefully planned renovation can increase the property sale price.
 Take proactive measures to ensure that your property will appeal to a large pool of prospective buyers if you’re planning to sell in the future.

 - Avoid sale and purchase costs.
 Although a renovation can be expensive, you’ll avoid a laundry list of extra costs the come with selling and purchasing a new home.

 - Upgrade to your picture perfect home.
 Plan your renovation in a way that specifically meets your needs.
 Whether it’s a growing family, a home office or a retirement lifestyle, reconfigure the layout and functionality of your home to make it an ideal space.

 - Inspections.
 Before you renovate your existing property, you should get a building and pest inspection to see if there are any structural factors that could throw a wrench into your renovation project.

 - Budget.
 It can be easy to blow out your budget when renovating.
 This is why you should speak with an accountant or financial planner to help you stay on track.
 On top of your initial budget, you should factor in an extra 10% of what you put aside for your remodel to allow for any problems that might pop up.